Table of contents

 Where to see it in GrowPanel

+GrowPanel's subscription analytics makes it easy to track churn alongside the metrics that matter.
 If you're using GrowPanel, you'll typically analyze churn alongside adjacent views:

 - Churn reporting: /docs/reports-and-metrics/churn/